zydou/arti/doc/BridgeIssues.md

 ## APIs to design

-These are some APIs I'll need to sketch out as next steps.
+These are some APIs to sketch out as next steps.

 * Extended ChanTarget/CircTarget API